rohan-varma/CS-M117-Project/README.md

 To drop the database, run `mongo BluA --eval "db.dropDatabase()"`

-### Backend is currently running on an EC2 instance
+### Backend / EC2 Stuff
-Haven't figured out codedeploy yet, so if you update the backend code, ssh into the EC2 instance first.
+After updating backend code, if you want the EC2 instance that's running the backend to reflect the code changes, ssh into it and manually restart the backend.
+You should test your code locally beforehand to make sure it works (if you want to test locally, change the SERVER\_URL in FrontEnd/requestors.js to localhost).

+To SSH into the EC2 instance:
 ```bash
 chmod 400 mongo117.pem
 ssh -i "mongo117.pem" ec2-user@ec2-34-207-84-67.compute-1.amazonaws.com
 ```
-If you want to test locally, change the SERVER\_URL in FrontEnd/requestors.js to localhost

-Then in the server, run the following commands to start the Backend
+Then in the EC2 instance, run the following commands to start the Backend
 ```bash
 sudo su
 cd /home/ec2-user/CS-M117-Project/